Last Updated on June 3, 2026

 When choosing a duress alarm for your business, it’s important to consider the practicality of the device and how it can best benefit your employees.

-With Relay, a duress alarm is built into our two-way radios, allowing employers to enjoy the full benefits of a smart radio along with improved workplace safety.
+Relay builds a duress alarm into every two-way radio.
+Employers get the full benefits of a smart radio and improved workplace safety in one device.

 This type of duress alarm is particularly beneficial for staff working in large businesses where effective communication technology is key to operations, including: